Sichuanese people

-The Sichuanese people are a Han Chinese subgroup comprising most of the population of China's Sichuan province and the Chongqing municipality.
+The Sichuanese people are a Han Chinese ethnic subgroup comprising most of the population of China's Sichuan province and the Chongqing municipality.

 History

 Sichuanese people in a Taoist religious procession.
 Reliefs from the Taoist Temple of Saints Erzhu and Yang Xiong (Temple of West Mountain), Mianyang, 7th–10th century.
 Photographs by Victor Segalen, mission archéologique en Chine, 1914.

 Beginning from the 9th century BC, the Kingdom of Shu (on the Chengdu Plain) and the State of Ba (which had its first capital at Enshi City in Hubei and controlled part of the Han Valley) emerged as cultural and administrative centers where two rival kingdoms were established.
 In 316 BC, the two kingdoms were destroyed by the State of Qin.
 After the Qin conquest of the six warring states, the newly formed empire carried out a forced resettlement.
 The now-extinct Ba–Shu language was derived from Qin-era settlers and represents the earliest documented division from Middle Chinese.

 South Sichuan was also inhabited by the Dai people who formed the serfs class.
 They were later thoroughly sinicized, adopting the local language of speech.
 Large numbers of foreign merchant families from Sogdia, Persia and other Central Asian countries immigrated to Sichuan.
 A Sogdian temple is attested in Chengdu.

 During the Yuan and Ming dynasties, the population of Sichuan, Chongqing had been reduced due to immigration, deportation and flight of refugees fleeing war and plague, new or returning settlers from modern Hunan, Hubei, Guangdong and Jiangxi, replacing the earlier spoken language with different languages they adopted from the former regions to form a new standard language off communication.